packapotatoes/artifact/README.md

   - The functional checks that are completed (i.e. dangling artifact names)
   - `art serve` default port of 5373 on localhost

-The following should remain relatively stable but may have minor tweaks before 2.0:
+The following should remain relatively stable but may have minor tweaks:
 - The output of commands, including:
   - The format of the output messages.
 I.e. you should not rely on `art ls` having a specific output format.